Advertisement

 5 / 7

 Speak to an HCP for specific suggestions to fit your physical ability and needs.
-The American Cancer Society recommends this series of exercises for the days following a procedure—but only with the go-ahead from your provider.
+The American Cancer Society also provides recommendations exercises in the days following a procedure—but only with the okay from your provider.

 senior woman in a pink hoodie at the beach with hand weights exercising outside